 Car allowance.
 Your employee is considered to have accounted to you for car expenses that do not exceed the standard mileage rate.
-For 2008, the standard mileage rate for each mile of business use is:
+For 2009, the standard mileage rate for each business mile is 55 cents per mile for all business miles.